systemis/challenge-2/README.md

 USG is a automatic score grading tool which is convenient, fast and stable

+## Notice

+The file "index.py" contains the final code after synthesizing all the work, please run this file.

 ## Features

 - Detect and export excel file about student information data